neacsum/cpm/README.md

                      |
                      +-- hdr2.h
 ````
-In situations like that, CPM has to fetch the packages and create the symbolic links but should not initiate the build process of `cool_B` as part of the build process for `cool_A`.
+In such cases, CPM has to fetch the packages and create the symbolic links but should not initiate the build process of `cool_B` as part of the build process for `cool_A`.
 These situations are called *weak dependencies* and are flagged by the `fetchOnly` flag in the CPM.JSON file.